ibn-xu/CFA3_LOS/CFAIII_LOS.md

 ### Reading 12 Overview

-1. describe elements of effective investment governance and investment governance  considerations in asset allocation;
+1. describe elements of **effective investment governance** and investment governance  considerations in asset allocation;
-2. prepare an economic balance sheet for a client and interpret its  implications for asset allocation;
+2. prepare an **economic balance sheet** for a client and interpret its implications for asset allocation;
-3. compare the investment objectives of asset-only, liability-relative, and goals-based asset allocation approaches;
+3. compare the **investment objectives** of asset-only, liability-relative, and goals-based asset allocation approaches;
-4. contrast concepts of risk relevant to asset-only, liability-relative,  and goals-based asset allocation approaches;
+4. contrast concepts of **risk** relevant to asset-only, liability-relative,  and goals-based asset allocation approaches;
-5. explain how asset classes are used to represent exposures to systematic  risk and discuss criteria for asset class specification;
+5. explain how asset classes are used to represent **exposures to systematic risk** and discuss **criteria for asset class specification**;
-6. explain the use of risk factors in asset allocation and their relation  to traditional asset class–based approaches;
+6. explain the use of **risk factors** in asset allocation and their relation  to traditional asset class–based approaches;
 7. select and justify an asset allocation based on an investor’s objectives and constraints;
+   1. **approaches**
-8. describe the use of the global market portfolio as a baseline portfolio  in asset allocation;
+8. describe the use of the **global market portfolio** as a baseline portfolio in asset allocation;
+   1. The global market portfolio represents a highly diversified asset allocation that can serve as a baseline asset allocation in an asset-only approach.
 9. discuss strategic implementation choices in asset allocation, including passive/active choices and vehicles for implementing passive and active mandates;
-10. discuss strategic considerations in rebalancing asset allocations
+10. discuss strategic considerations in **rebalancing** asset allocations

 ### Reading 13 Principles

-1. describe and critique the use of mean–variance optimization in asset allocation;
+1. describe and critique the use of **mean–variance optimization** in asset allocation;

+   1. criticisms

-2. recommend and justify an asset allocation using mean–variance optimization;
+2. recommend and justify an asset allocation using **mean–variance optimization**;

-3. interpret and critique an asset allocation in relation to an investor’s economic balance sheet;
+3. interpret and critique an asset allocation in relation to an investor’s **economic balance sheet**;

-4. discuss asset class liquidity considerations in asset allocation;
+4. discuss asset class **liquidity** considerations in asset allocation;

-5. explain absolute and relative risk budgets and their use in determining and implementing an asset allocation;
+5. explain **absolute and relative risk budgets** and their use in determining and implementing an asset allocation;

 6. describe how client needs and preferences regarding investment risks can be incorporated into asset allocation;

-7. discuss the use of Monte Carlo simulation and scenario analysis to evaluate the robustness of an asset allocation;
+7. discuss the use of **Monte Carlo simulation** and **scenario analysis** to evaluate the robustness of an asset allocation;

-8. describe the use of investment factors in constructing and analyzing an asset allocation;
+8. describe the use of **investment factors** in constructing and analyzing an asset allocation;

-9. recommend and justify an asset allocation based on the global market portfolio;
+9. recommend and justify an asset allocation based on the **global market portfolio;**

-10. describe and evaluate characteristics of liabilities that are relevant to asset allocation;
+10. describe and evaluate **characteristics of liabilities** that are relevant to asset allocation;

-11. discuss approaches to liability-relative asset allocation;
+11. discuss approaches to l**iability-relative** asset allocation;

 12. recommend and justify a liability-relative asset allocation;

-13. recommend and justify an asset allocation using a goals-based approach;
+13. recommend and justify an asset allocation using a **goals-based** approach;

-14. describe and critique heuristic and other approaches to asset allocation;
+14. describe and critique **heuristic and other approaches** to asset allocation;

-15. discuss factors affecting rebalancing policy
+15. discuss factors affecting **rebalancing** policy

-### Reading 14  AA
+### Reading 14  AA constrains

-1. discuss asset size, liquidity needs, time horizon, and regulatory or other considerations as constraints on asset allocation;
+1. discuss **asset size, liquidity needs, time horizon, and regulatory** or other considerations as constraints on asset allocation;
-2. discuss tax considerations in asset allocation and rebalancing;
+2. discuss **tax** considerations in asset allocation and rebalancing;
-3. recommend and justify revisions to an asset allocation given change(s) in investment objectives and/or constraints;
+3. recommend and justify **revisions** to an asset allocation given change(s) in investment objectives and/or constraints;
-4. discuss the use of short-term shifts in asset allocation;
+4. discuss the use of **short-term shifts** in asset allocation;
-5. identify behavioral biases that arise in asset allocation and recommend methods to overcome them.
+5. identify **behavioral biases** that arise in asset allocation and recommend **methods to overcome** them.

 ---